 First, the entire loan balance becomes due and collection fees are added.

 Second, the debt collection agency attempts to contact you to set you up monthly payments under either a voluntary repayment agreement or, if you’re eligible, the loan rehabilitation program.

 Third, while they’re doing that, the debt collection agency is also beginning to explore involuntary repayment options available to them.
-Those involuntary options include: a wage garnishment, tax refund offset, and Social Security benefit payment offset.
+Those involuntary options include: an administrative wage garnishment, tax refund offset, and Social Security benefit payment offset.